geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 Discovered poor Peg laid on many a star,
 Who hungry and tired, long before had attacked.
 The tongue and the beef that together were packed,

-# Erato

-D3311 Attic Chest 789_0066

 The steed as at distance they viewed him seemed well
-But a Comet unkindly had singed off his tail [burnt his hind legs and tail].
+But a Comet <span data-tippy="unkindly had singed off his tail" class="green">had burnt his hind legs and his tail</span>.
 Meanwhile rising, the seats of th’immortals they gained,
 And Jove’s brazen dome in an instant attained;
 Where he on his throne of pure diamond sate,